AWS App Runner vs Elastic Beanstalk: Differences Compared

 I love using App Runner and am starting to recommend the service to customers more and more often.

-Let’s be honest.
-Managing AWS or any cloud is really hard.
+Managing AWS or any cloud infrastructure is really hard.
 You can get caught spending more time focused on time & cost sinks of setting up VPCs and load balancing requirements and completely lose sight of the value-drivers of application development.

 It’s a done-for-you service.